Why Does the Litter Box Smell After Cleaning?

 - Yearly: Replace the plastic litter box entirely

 This system, combined with molecular odor trapping, means you'll never ask "why does it still smell?" again.
+To compare the cost of changing litter more often versus improving odor control, use the litter calculator.

 Why does my litter box smell right after I clean it?